Max Kepler Player Props: Twins vs. Red Sox

-On Wednesday, Max Kepler (on the back of going 1-for-3 with a home run and an RBI) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be Corey Kluber.
-First pitch is at 7:10 PM ET.
+Max Kepler -- 1-for-3 with a double in his last game -- will be in action for the Minnesota Twins against the Boston Red Sox, with Tanner Houck on the mound, on April 20 at 1:35 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Red Sox.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Max Kepler Game Info & Props vs. the Red Sox